-Anyone who has suffered a leaking roof knows just how important the crown of the house actually is.
-Between constantly worrying about the weather, the buckets and the towels, it is a continuous problem that only gets worse until it is properly resolved.
+Anyone who has suffered a leaking roof knows just how important the crown of the house is.
+Between constantly worrying about the weather affecting your roof, the buckets and the towels, it is a continuous problem that only worsens until it is properly resolved.

 Our roof is the most important feature of our house, serving to keep the rain, snow and sun outside.
-A small leak therefore can quickly grow into a bigger problem, and if left unrepaired can cause some serious structural damage over time.
+Therefore, a small leak can quickly become a bigger problem and, if left unrepaired, cause serious structural damage over time.

-First, however, it is important to make sure that the leak you are experiencing is actually coming from the roof.
-Any number of things can cause water to drip through your ceiling from condensation building up from poorly ventilated and humid spaces to leaks from improperly sealed terraces or bathrooms.
-Try and find the route that the water is taking and ensure that it is coming from the roof, rather than a different source.
+First, however, it is important to ensure that the leak you are experiencing comes from the roof.
+Many things can cause water to drip through your ceiling, from condensation from poorly ventilated and humid spaces to leaks from improperly sealed terraces or bathrooms.
+Try to find the route the water takes and ensure that it comes from the roof rather than a different source.

 Age is perhaps one of the most common causes of a roof leak.
-People often forget their roof entirely and leave it neglected for long periods of time without checkups or minor repairs.
-Like anything roofing material experiences deterioration with age, caused by wind, erosion and heat from the sun, melting the tar from shingles, creating cracks and turning important parts of the roof brittle.
+People often forget their roofs, leaving them neglected for long periods without checkups or minor repairs.
+Like anything, roofing material experiences deterioration with age, caused by wind, erosion and heat from the sun, melting the tar from shingles, creating cracks and turning important parts of the roof brittle.

-A roof that is often frequented by contractors, or one that is heavily exposed to weather that it is not properly built to withstand can cause tiles or shingles to become damaged or fall off entirely.
+A roof often frequented by contractors or heavily exposed to weather that it is not properly built to withstand can cause tiles or shingles to become damaged or fall off entirely.
 Seeing different colours on your roof or tiles in your garden are visible signs that you might have a serious issue.

-Roof junctions, or the areas where two section of your roof meet, usually experience heavy flows of water during rain.
+Roof junctions, or the areas where two sections of your roof meet, usually experience heavy flows of water during rain.
 Flashing is a metal seal that normally runs along this junction and helps to direct water safely to your gutters.
-If this material is broken or if the joins between it and the roof are becoming deteriorated it might be allowing water to seep through.
+If this material is broken or the joins between it and the roof deteriorate, it might be allowing water to seep through.